What is Massachusetts General Law Chapter 123, Section 35?

 The statute states the commitment may be up to, but not exceed 90 days.
 The commitment may be less than the 90 days depending on the individual’s clinical needs and if they cease to meet the criteria for likelihood of serious harm to themselves.

 Yes.
-Length of commitment shouldn’t be confused with length of treatment episode.
-Although the individual does not meet the criteria for involuntary commitment, they may meet the criteria for continued care.
-All admissions are encouraged to continue in the treatment episode at this level or at lower levels of care.
+Length of commitment shouldn’t be confused with length of treatment episode, although if the individual does not meet the criteria for involuntary commitment, they may meet the criteria for continued care.
+All admissions are encouraged to continue in the treatment episode in the appropriate service setting.

 Can one be transferred from one facility to another if a bed opens?